Jieiku/abridge.css/README.md

 Abridge CSS is very lightweight, and the size can be further tuned by including only what you plan to use.

 I created Abridge.css primarily to use with Zola, and because I was after a set of features: semantic/classless, dark mode, responsive text, Normalize, Sanitize, and overall small size.
-I researched various css frameworks prior to creating this framework: [tabulated comparison of css frameworks](https://github.com/Jieiku/classless-css/blob/master/README.md)
+I researched various css frameworks prior to creating this framework.

 ## Features: